jgonzalezferrer/hbase-data-analysis/README.md

 # hbaseApp

 The goal of this project is to develop Java application that stores trending topics from Twitter into HBase and provides users with a set of queries for data analysis.
+The application is able to run in a distributed environment.

 The trending topics to load in HBase are stored	into text files	with the following format: